-Travel in the footsteps of the Oyster Bay Tribe, walking the same ancient bush tracks trodden some 30,000 years ago.
+Travel in the footsteps of the Oyster Bay Tribe, on the Freycinet Experience Walk, walking the same ancient bush tracks trodden some 30,000 years ago.
 Here, you’ll discover diverse marine and wildlife, nesting lagoons, wildflowers and other unique flora and fauna.

 Led by engaging and knowledgeable guides, go by boat into remote and rarely explored corners of the Freycinet National Park.
 Choose between challenging mountain climbs or more leisurely coastal routes before regrouping at the end of the day.
 You’ll also travel light, needing only to carry your camera and a small day-pack for lunch.

 The Freycinet Experience Walk is a four-day immersion into one of the most stunning coastal wilderness areas on Earth.
 The ethos of this walking company is simple; serve up the best that nature has to offer.

 The day’s walks have been selected to bring guests to the most beautiful parts of the Freycinet Peninsula.
 Wineglass Bay is voted regularly by travel authorities as one of the world’s best beaches.
 The majority of the walks are off the beaten track, so you’ll rarely see another soul outside of your walking group.